isc-projects/bind9/doc/arm/dnssec.inc.rst

 **TODO:**
 The original zone file :file:`dnssec.example.db` remains untouched and the signed version of the zone is stored on disk in :file:`dnssec.example.db.signed`.
+When setting a ``dnssec-policy`` for a zone, it typically creates a new file with a ``.signed`` extension on disk, while the original zone file stays untouched.
+This is called inline signing.

+DNSSEC configuration works slightly differently for dynamic zones.
+DNSSEC-related records are applied directly to zones with an update ACL or update policy, similarly to non-DNSSEC records, instead of storing them in a file with a ``.signed`` extension.

 The default policy creates one key that is used to sign the complete zone, and uses ``NSEC`` to enable authenticated denial of existence (a secure way